mbzshajib/mbzshajib/README.md

 bKash is the largest MFS (mobile financial service) in Bangladesh that serves more than 55M customers and handle more than 10M daily transactions over several channels like, Mobile Payment, QR and merchant payment, Agent based transactions, online and utility payments etc. by thousands of Agent, Merchant and Partners.
-Through dynamic Mobile Wallet, user enjoys several payment and non-payment features.
+Through [bKash Mobile Wallet](https://play.google.com/store/apps/details?id=com.bKash.customerapp&hl=en&gl=US), user enjoys several payment and non-payment features.

 - Rate Limiting and throttling system
 - Find system bottleneck for make the system resilient.